Into the Dalek: Plot

-Danny Pink, a former soldier emotionally scarred from his experiences, begins teaching Maths at Coal Hill School in the present.
+Danny Pink, a former soldier emotionally scarred from his experiences, begins teaching Mathematics at Coal Hill School in the present.
 Clara, an English teacher at the school, invites him out for a drink.
 He agrees.
 Back at her office, Clara is briefed by the Twelfth Doctor about a damaged Dalek taken aboard the human rebel ship Aristotle in the future that declares his own race must be destroyed.
 Clara agrees to assist his efforts to help the "good" Dalek, despite the Doctor's contention that Daleks cannot be turned good.

 The damaged Dalek in this episode, on display at the Doctor Who Experience.

 The Doctor, Clara, and three rebel soldiers are miniaturised so they can enter the Dalek—nicknamed "Rusty" by the Doctor—to determine what is making him good.
 Entering Rusty, they come upon his "cortex vault", which the Doctor describes as Dalek technology designed to suppress any developing compassion within the living mutant inside the shell, as well as store all of his memories.
 Rusty, speaking to the Doctor, relates the beauty he had witnessed in the galaxy, including the creation of a star.
 Rusty drew from this that Daleks must be destroyed for wanting to destroy that beauty.
 The Doctor repairs Rusty's power cell.
 This unintentionally erases Rusty's memories and reverts him to his normal thinking pattern.

 Rusty contacts the Dalek mothership, which sends other Daleks to destroy the rebel ship.
 Inside Rusty, Clara convinces the Doctor to reconsider his conviction that Daleks are irreversibly "evil".
 Inside the cortex vault, Clara awakens Rusty's memory of seeing a star's creation.
 The Doctor then links his mind to Rusty's consciousness, showing him the beauty of the universe.
 However, Rusty also assimilates the Doctor's own deep-rooted hatred towards the Daleks.
 Rusty exterminates his fellow Daleks to stop them from destroying the rebel ship, then sends a retreat signal to the Dalek mothership, causing it to believe the Aristotle has self-destructed.
 The Doctor, disturbed that Rusty saw only hatred within him, becomes distraught that he had failed to create a "good" Dalek.
 Though Rusty acknowledges that he himself is not a good Dalek, he reassures the Doctor that he is a good Dalek.
 Rusty then departs to continue his crusade against other Daleks.

 The Doctor turns down the surviving soldier Journey's offer to travel with him, telling her that he wishes that she was not a soldier, hence re-iterating his non-violent stance.
 The Doctor returns Clara to her office moments after she left.
 On leaving, she bumps into Danny, who is glad his being an ex-soldier does not put her off dating him.